-Undoubtedly one of the most prominent harpsichord and forte piano performers in the world, Andreas Staier embarked upon a solo career in 1986 and, since then, his indisputable musical mastery has made its mark on the interpretation of baroque, classical and romantic repertoire.
+One of the world’s most prominent harpsichord and fortepiano performers, Andreas Staier embarked on a solo career in 1986 and, since then, his indisputable musical mastery has made its mark on the interpretation of baroque, classical and romantic repertoire.
+Testament to this, Andreas was awarded the International Classical Music Award’s Artist of the Year 2014.

 Born in Göttingen in 1955, Andreas studied modern piano and harpsichord in Hannover and Amsterdam.
 For three years, he was the harpsichordist of Musica Antiqua Köln with whom he toured and recorded extensively.
 As a soloist, Andreas Staier performs throughout Europe, the United States and Japan with orchestras such as Concerto Köln, Freiburger Barockorchester, the Akademie für alte Musik Berlin and the Orchestre des Champs - Elysées Paris.

-Andreas Staier has formed a piano-trio with violinist Daniel Sepec and cellist Roel Dieltiens, and performs as a duo (or four-hands on the keyboard) with Christine Schornsheim, Sasha Melnikov and Tobias Koch; the German baryton Georg Nigl, violinists Petra Müllejans and Isabelle Faust, and the clarinet player, Lorenzo Coppola, with whom he will record the Brahms sonatas to be released in 2015.
-He has also performed with internationally renowned artists such as Anne Sophie von Otter, Pedro Memelsdorff, Alexej Lubimov and tenor Christoph Prégardien, with whom he has recorded extensively lieder by Schubert, Schumann, Mendelssohn, Beethoven, Lachner and Brahms.
+Andreas Staier has formed a piano-trio with violinist Daniel Sepec and cellist Roel Dieltiens, and performs as a duo (or four-hands on the keyboard) with Christine Schornsheim, Alexander Melnikov and Tobias Koch; the German baryton Georg Nigl, violinists Petra Müllejans and Isabelle Faust, and the clarinet player, Lorenzo Coppola, with whom he will release a recording of the Brahms sonatas in Autumn 2015.
+He has also performed with internationally renowned artists such as Anne Sophie von Otter, Pedro Memelsdorff, Alexej Lubimov and tenor Christoph Prégardien, with whom he has recorded lieder by Schubert, Schumann, Mendelssohn, Beethoven, Lachner and Brahms.